josemejias11/jdmqademo/README.md

 Runs the frontend app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm run server`

+Runs the backend Express server with nodemon for automatic reloading on port 5001.

 ### `npm run dev`

-Runs the backend Express server with nodemon for automatic reloading.
+Runs both the frontend and backend concurrently in development mode.

 ### `npm run build`